edj36/models/README.md

 # Models

-Repository for notebooks, models, etc.
+Repository for notebooks, models, etc. Not necessarily refined or polished.